Learning outcomes

 - learners will be able to properly operate and clean the autoclaves.

-The following examples are poorly written learning outcomes:
+Examples of poorly written learning outcomes:

 - learners will understand conflict management.